 ALL ELECTRIC NEW BUILDS VICTORIA STREET.
 LEICESTER.
 KINGSFORD.
 KENSINGTON.
 ASCOT.
-(A) (A) (A) (A)
+(A) (A) (A)

-5 of our operational buildings (13%) are NOW FULLY ELECTRIC
+5 of our operational buildings (13%) are NOW FIIIIY ELECTRIC

-Scape Boundary, Scape Kingsford, Scape Leicester, Scape Regent and Scape Victoria St p.a.)
+Scape Boundary, Scape Kingsford, Scape Leicester, Scape Regent and Scape Victoria St covering all major elements of the building including structure, façade, services, fitout, across lifecycle stages from raw material extraction, transport to manufacturing known as stages A1-A3 p.a.)